GetSure

 • What happens when a person passes away before making all the payments toward the policy?

-• What if the funeral home closes or changes ownership even before your last arrangements take place?
+• What if the funeral home closes or changes ownership before your last arrangements occur?

 • Does your state have adequate consumer protection laws to preserve your best interests?